 Candida in stool usually look like white, yellow or light brown stringy threads, with or without a frothy foamy appearance.

-If you find yourself spending your time looking at different candida in stool images or pictures and comparing them with your stool, something to consider.
-Candida in stool doesn’t always look the same.
+If you find yourself spending your time looking at different pictures and comparing them with your stool, something to consider.
+Candida or yeast in stool don’t always look the same.
 The foods you eat along with many other factors can make it look different.

 In any case, the way candida look like in your stool should not be used to diagnose candida overgrowth issues, or determine the candida treatment you may need.

 - Candida or yeast in stool for more than 2 weeks.

 - Difficulties in maintaining your normal day to day activities.